KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 -   Usually wraps one or more containers.
 -   Can be replicated (scaled horizontally) using higher-level objects like ReplicaSets or Deployments.
 -   **Priority & Preemption:** A `priorityClassName` can be assigned to a Pod.
 If a high-priority pod cannot be scheduled, the scheduler can evict a lower-priority pod to make room.
 This ensures critical workloads can always run.

+-   `--dry-run=client`: Quick, local syntax check and template generation.
+-   `--dry-run=server`: More thorough validation against the actual API server and its logic, good for pre-flight checks and understanding server-side mutations.

 A basic Pod manifest can be generated with `kubectl run`:
 ```bash